loserChen/Easy-TensorFlow/README.md

 So it is a simple and basic tutorial for the tf beginners.
 If you want to deep into tensorflow for some practical experienments，you can learn by yourself for following lectures which I never take.
 Hope this can provide a little help for people new to tf.
 By the way, I am also a tensorflow beginner.
 There are something wrong taking place is not surprising, hoping you can correct me.
+If you want to see my [blog](https://blog.csdn.net/qq_35564813?ref=toolbar), then your dream is achieved.